-Section 11.e of this form asks you to disclose whether you unlawfully use marijuana or any other controlled substances.
-It then goes on to clarify that marijuana possession remains federally illegal, regardless of the laws of your state.
+Section 11.e of this form asks you to disclose whether you unlawfully use marijuana or other controlled substances.
+Then it clarifies that marijuana possession remains federally illegal, regardless of the laws of your state.
 Filling in this form incorrectly or untruthfully is classed as perjury.
 This is a felony punishable by up to ten years in prison.

-The law on the subject of cannabis and guns was made quite clear by the ATF, to both dealers and buyers alike.
+The ATF has made the law on the subject of cannabis and guns quite clear to both dealers and buyers alike.
 However, not everyone accepted it.

 The Case of Wilson vs. Lynch

 Shortly after the ATF issued its open letter, Nevada resident S. Rowan Wilson decided to purchase a gun for self-defense.
 However, when she visited her local firearms dealer Loretta E. Lynch, she was promptly turned down.
 Lynch knew that Wilson was a medical marijuana cardholder and, naturally, wanted to comply with the law.

 Wilson was unhappy about this and decided to file a lawsuit against Lynch.
 She claimed that the refusal violated her Second Amendment rights (among others).
 The case was dismissed, but Wilson did not give up.
 The case finally reached the U.S. Court of Appeals for the Ninth Circuit after two failed appeals.

 Ultimately, in August 2016, Chief District Judge Gloria Navarro ruled that a federal government ban of gun sales to legal MMJ patients wasn’t in violation of the Second Amendment.